-In order to maximize participants' ability to implement what they have learned within their organizations, we recommend that nonprofits send two staff members to this training (each must register separately).
+In order to maximize participants' ability to implement what they have learned within their organizations, we ask that just two staff members per organization register (each must register separately).
 For small organizations with limited capacity for staff to attend, please consider sending an active board member or other volunteer.

 By the end of this workshop, participants will be able to:

 - Use language and analysis of institutional and structural racism that are commonly used in the field

 - Clarify and build buy-in for the importance of addressing racism in your organization

 - Identify the elements needed to make an effective case for addressing racism and pursuing racial justice in your organization